Skip to main content

 • Proxy: LiteLLM + Redis + PostgreSQL (Docker Compose)

-• Networking: Tailscale (WireGuard mesh, MagicDNS, Funnel for webhooks)
+• Networking: Tailscale (WireGuard mesh, MagicDNS, zero public ports)

 • Encryption: LUKS + Clevis-TPM2 (PCR 7 binding)